100th Air Refueling Wing: 100th Bombardment Wing

-The 100th Bombardment Wing, Medium was established on 23 March 1953 as part of Strategic Air Command, but the wing was not activated until 1 January 1956.
-The delay was due to construction at the unit's programmed base, Portsmouth Air Force Base (later renamed Pease AFB), New Hampshire.
+The 100th Bombardment Wing, Medium was established on 23 March 1953, but the wing was not activated as part of Strategic Air Command (SAC) until 1 January 1956.
+The delay was due to construction at the unit's programmed base, Portsmouth Air Force Base (later renamed Pease Air Force Base), New Hampshire.
 Construction was completed in late 1955 and, when activated, the 100th BW was assigned to the Eighth Air Force 817th Air Division.

-The 100th Bomb Wing was assigned the new B-47E Stratojet swept-wing medium bombers in 1954, capable of flying at high subsonic speeds and primarily designed for penetrating the airspace of the Soviet Union.
+The 100th Bomb Wing was assigned the new Boeing B-47E Stratojet swept-wing medium bombers in 1954, capable of flying at high subsonic speeds and primarily designed for penetrating the airspace of the Soviet Union.
 The 100th Bomb Wing operated from Pease AFB for ten years.
 In official parlance, the establishment "...performed global strategic bombardment training and air refueling missions."
 One of the most significant overseas temporary duty assignments took place during the first four months of 1958, when the 100th participated in the last full wing B-47 deployment.
 During this time, the B-47s from New Hampshire operated from RAF Brize Norton, in the United Kingdom.
 Subsequently, overseas deployments involved the simultaneous participation of several bomb wings engaging in global strategic bombardment training and global air refueling with the Stratojet.

 In the early 1960s, the B-47 was considered to be reaching obsolescence and was being phased out of SAC's strategic arsenal.
 In October 1965, the Air Force initiated Project Fast Fly to oversee the inactivation of the last five B-47 wings and supporting tanker squadrons.
-The 100th ARS retired its last tanker on 21 December 1965, when aircraft 53-0282 flew to the Military Aircraft Storage and Disposition Center at Davis-Monthan AFB, Arizona.
-The following day, the 100th ARS inactivated.
-The 100th BW retained its ground alert commitment at Pease until 31 December 1965 and inactivated on 25 June 1966.
+The 100th ARS retired its last tanker on 21 December 1965, when aircraft 53-0282 flew to the Military Aircraft Storage and Disposition Center at Davis-Monthan Air Force Base, Arizona.
+The following day, the 100th Air Refueling Squadron inactivated.
+The wing retained its ground alert commitment at Pease until 31 December 1965 and inactivated on 25 June 1966.

 100th Strategic Reconnaissance Wing

 Headquarters SAC received authority from Headquarters USAF to discontinue its Major Command controlled (MAJCOM) wings that were equipped with combat aircraft and to activate Air Force controlled (AFCON) units, most of which were inactive at the time, which could carry a lineage and history.
 On 11 February 1966, the 100th Strategic Reconnaissance Wing assumed the mission, equipment and personnel of the 4080th Strategic Reconnaissance Wing.
-The 349th Strategic Reconnaissance Squadron (SRS) took over the Lockheed U-2 aircraft of the 4028th SRS and the 350th Strategic Reconnaissance Squadron took over the Ryan BQM-34 Firebee reconnaissance drones and Lockheed DC-130 launch aircraft of the 4025th SRS.
+The 349th Strategic Reconnaissance Squadron took over the Lockheed U-2 aircraft of the 4028th Strategic Reconnaissance Squadron and the 350th Strategic Reconnaissance Squadron took over the Ryan BQM-34 Firebee reconnaissance drones and Lockheed DC-130 launch aircraft of the 4025th Strategic Reconnaissance Squadron.
 The 4080th was a SAC MAJCOM wing, and its lineage terminated when it was discontinued and could not be continued by reactivation at a later date.
-The 100th SRW was now at Davis-Monthan AFB in Tucson, Arizona.
+The 100th was now at Davis-Monthan Air Force Base in Tucson, Arizona.